Richard-YH/linux-kfetch/README.md

 - Use `make` command to compile the kernel module.
 - Use `make load` to insert the kernel module.
+- Use `make unload` to remove the kernel module.

 ### User-space Program (`kfetch`):